 A content repurposing workflow can help you extract new value and audience engagement from past content.
-An old dog might not be able to learn new tricks, but dress him up in a bumblebee costume and you’ve got +100,000 Twitter likes right there!
-You can take a piece of evergreen content, spruce it up with some current relevance — tree pun ENTended — and use it to attract new audiences or trend off a prevailing social media topic.
+Think of it this way: an old dog might not be able to learn new tricks, but dress him up in a bumblebee costume and you’ve got 100,000+ Twitter likes right there!
+You can take a piece of evergreen content, spruce it up with some current relevance — tree pun ENTended — and use it to attract new audiences or trends off a prevailing social media topic.

-There’s nearly endless ways to repurpose content, ranging from simply rerunning past well-performing blog posts to Frankensteining a masterpiece out of some content assets that didn’t go over as well but still have use.
+There are nearly endless ways to repurpose content, ranging from simply rerunning past well-performing blog posts to Frankensteining a masterpiece out of some content assets that didn’t go over as well but still have some use.

-There’s a lot of investment that goes into content marketing, not only in terms of real dollars spent but all the sweat capital teams put into ideation, creation, dissemination and evaluation.
+There’s a lot of investment that goes into content marketing, not only in terms of money spent but all the sweat teams put into ideation, creation, dissemination and evaluation.
 When it all comes together, the magic is palpable: strong audience engagement, KPIs and outcomes.
-However, if marketers believe they constantly have to be publishing to stay relevant, there’s a high risk that return on investment is short-lived.
-It would be a shame if after all that work a stellar piece is left to collect dust after after a quick 15 minutes of fame.
+However, if marketers believe they constantly have to be publishing to stay relevant, there’s a high risk that the return on investment is short-lived.
+It would be a shame if, after all that work, a stellar piece is left to collect dust after a quick 15 minutes of fame.

 Content repurposing allows marketers to draw continuous value from an asset without having to churn out new material like a cable news network.
 Not only does it make business sense to the nth degree, but it aligns with a key tenet of modern content marketing ideology: quality over quantity.
 While there’s a lot to be said for having a steady pipeline of content, outlining ways to tap an existing content asset reinforces a commitment to quality.